Bata94/DockerRight/README.md

 - [ ] Restore Backups
 - [ ] Image specific backup CMDs (i.e. for DBs, Nextcloud, Zammad, Mailcow etc.)
 - [ ] WebUI for Configuration, Monitoring and Dashboard

+## Patchnotes

+If a specific Version is not listed here, eventhough it was released, it might only be a refactor or super minor change, without changes for the user.
+As the development is rapid I might skip the patchnotes for a version!

+### 0.0.6

+- Some refactoring and optimization
+- Bugfixes, specially with finding the BackupPath of the DockerRightContainer on Host
+- Build pipeline changes and CD testing

+### 0.0.4

+- Deletes old backups now

+### 0.0.1

+- Initial Release

 ## License